appbaseio/reactivesearch/content/docs/search/rules.md

 ![replace search term](https://www.dropbox.com/s/p0he4889pkbl1u8/Screenshot%202020-02-20%2010.50.10.png?raw=1)

 ### Replace Search Query
-This action gives you more control over the search query in a way that you can modify the whole query by using the [ElasticSearch's Query String](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html) syntax.
+This action gives you more control over the search query in a way that you can modify the whole query by using the [Elasticsearch's Query String](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html) syntax.

 For example, the following query returns all the documents for which  `height` and `width` matches `10` and `20` respectively.

 ```bash
 height:10 + width:20
 ```
-The above is just an example of ElasticSearch query string syntax where values are fixed.
+The above is just an example of Elasticsearch query string syntax where values are fixed.
 You can also use the variable values captured from the `query` value as per the regular expression defined in the trigger expression.

 For example, let's define the trigger expression with the help of the `advanced editor`.